 What is leukemia?

 Leukemia (loo-KEE-me-uh) is cancer of the blood and bone marrow.
-People of any age can get it, and the cause is not clear.
-You may be at higher risk if you were exposed to radiation or certain chemicals and pesticides.
-If you have had blood or bone marrow cancer before, you may be more likely to get it.
+People of any age can get it.
+The cause is often not clear.
+You may be at higher risk if you were exposed to radiation or certain chemicals and pesticides, or if you have certain genetic disorders.
+If you have had blood or bone marrow cancer before, you may be more likely to get leukemia.

 What are the different types?

-Leukemia is diagnosed based on blood or bone marrow tests.
-The treatment depends on a person's age, health, and the type of leukemia.
-Treatment may include chemotherapy, radiation, bone marrow transplant, or medicine to kill the cancer cells.
-Persons with chronic lymphocytic leukemia can be monitored without treatment if they do not have symptoms and their blood counts are stable.
+It is diagnosed with blood and bone marrow tests.
+Treatment depends on a person's age, health, and type of leukemia.
+Common treatments include chemotherapy, radiation, bone marrow transplant, and special medicines that block the growth and spread of cancer cells.
+People with chronic lymphocytic leukemia can be monitored without treatment if they do not have symptoms and their blood counts are stable.

 Where can I get more information?